djsurt/io/coders/python/README.md

 	brew install python

-## pyenv
+## pyenv - for multiple versions of python

-**List all Python versions installed on your system** If you get none, but `python --version` return less than 3.0, you probably need to update your OS.
-Check if you have pyenv installed: `pyenv --version`
+Check if you have pyenv installed: `pyenv --version` If not, you can [install pyenv with homebrew](https://mac.install.guide/python/install-pyenv) or [with pip on Windows](https://github.com/pyenv-win/pyenv-win?tab=readme-ov-file#installation)

+List the Python versions installed on your machine:

 	ls -l /usr/local/bin/python*

+If your newest python version is python 2 or older, upgrade your machine's OS.

-Sample of running python 3.10 for exiobase sankey:
+Sample of running python 3.10 for [Exiobase sankey trade data](https://github.com/ModelEarth/Mapping-global-ghg-emissions):

 	pyenv install 3.10  # Skip if you've already installed pyenv local 3.10